 My friends have been pushing me to go out…it’s only been a month.
 How do you know if you’re ready??
 I know I’m not ready to date but to be honest I don’t know when I’ll be!!
 Is there a time that you just know??
 How long should you wait to date after a divorce?

 My answer to you is this.
 As I’ve gotten older, I’ve realized that a huge component of life is just about enjoying ourselves.
 So, why do you have to decide if you are dating or not?
 Enjoy your life and just take things a day at a time.
-If you meet a woman you’d like to have coffee with, just do it.
+If you meet someone you’d like to have coffee or a drink with, just do it.
 If you don’t want to, don’t.

 Another suggestion is just try one date.
 You’ll know immediately if being on a date with someone feels okay.
 And if you’re not, what have you lost?
 A couple hours?
 You might be surprised and you might meet someone you really like, even just as a friend.

-In closing, when is the right time to date after divorce?
+In closing, how long should you wait to date after a divorce?
 In my opinion, the timeframe spans from the first day you are separated to never.
 Each of us gets to have the life WE want.
 Isn’t that a beautiful thing?

 Sometimes I think it’s good to push ourselves and take chances.
 Other times, I think it’s okay to stay in our comfort zone for a little bit.
 The choice is yours.
 JUST YOURS.